-2. Turn the crankshaft (on the propeller) until the valves on one cylinder overlap.
+2. Turn the crankshaft (on the propeller) until the valves on the cylinder overlap.
 This means, that both valves are slightly open, i.e. one valve begins to open, while the other starts to close.
-Turn the engine exact one revolution.
+Turn the crankshaft one revolution.
 In this position of the crankshaft, you can adjust the valve gap of the cylinder.